 The Council has a responsibility to share information relating to brownfield land that is suitable for new homes.
 This can be found below with a map of brownfield sites (as at December 2018).

-The housing land map below will help you to find information on housing sites across Sheffield giving details of:
+In addition the housing land map below will help you to find information on all housing sites across Sheffield giving details of:

 - sites with planning permission for housing

 - land ownership

 You can search for a specific site by address or the site reference by using the drop down in the search box of the map.
 You can also select a site to view further details, the most recent planning permissions or to contact us about the site.
 Please note this map reflects the position in 2015.